 Academic dishonesty is usually the result of other problems in school.
 Please come see me or the TA if you are unable to keep up with the work for any reason and we will do our best to work something out.
 I want to see you succeed, but I will not tolerate academic dishonesty.

-Copying and pasting another student’s code is a violation of academic honesty, and we will endeavor to detect this by any means available to us, including automated similarity analysis of submitted assignments.
+Copying and pasting code from another student or a third party is a violation of academic honesty, and we will endeavor to detect this by any means available to us, including automated similarity analysis of submitted assignments.
 Be aware that if something looks like academic dishonesty to us, we will treat it as such, unless you can provide strong evidence to the contrary.
 When in doubt, it is your responsibility to contact the course staff about whether a potential action would be considered academic dishonesty.

 Other academic regulations